What is Bridge to Appalachian?

 When we attend App do we have to live on campus?

 No, and on campus housing is not guaranteed.
-We do have a transfer specific residence hall (Mountain Laurel Hall), but you are welcome to live off campus.
-Here is a link to our off-campus housing Website:
+We do have two residence halls specifically for transfer students (Mountain Laurel Hall and Sleep Inn), but you are welcome to live off campus

 Are Bridge students able to complete an associate’s degree?

-In short no because Bridge students transfer out of the community college after one year.
-However, if a student has taken dual enrollment courses previously and is on track to complete a transfer degree (AA/AS) while participating in Bridge the degree will be accepted to meet all general education requirements (assuming grades of C or better are achieved).
-If after they begin classes, a Bridge student wishes to stay at the community college and complete an associate degree they are welcome to and they will be reviewed as a traditional transfer student once the degree is completed.
+No, because Bridge students transfer out of the community college after one year.
+However, if a student has taken dual enrollment courses previously and is on track to complete a transfer degree (AA/AS) while participating in Bridge, the degree will be accepted to meet all general education requirements (assuming grades of C or better are achieved).
+If after they begin classes, a Bridge student wishes to stay at the community college and complete an associate degree, they are welcome to and they will be reviewed as a traditional transfer student once the degree is completed.

-Since Bridge is intended as a yearlong program the student will attend the community college for one year (fall and spring semesters) and transfer for the following fall.
+Since Bridge is intended as a yearlong program, the student will attend the community college for one year (fall and spring semesters) and transfer for the following fall.
 Classes can be taken online or in person at the community college.
-You can take summer courses you just won't transfer any earlier through Bridge.
+Students are welcome to take summer courses at the community college, but cannot transfer to App until the fall.

 What class designation (freshman, sophomore, etc...) will I be when I transfer through Bridge?